 In the early days, your mental health can come under threat from many different aspects.
 This may include the suddenness of the relapse, the severity of the relapse, the many tests to secure the right diagnosis and most likely consultations with several doctors along the way, as well as the various medical treatments and drugs, including high dose corticosteroids.
 It is important to let your medical team know how you are feeling and to ask if you need professional help along the way.
 Meeting up with a psychologist can be empowering and helpful in learning tools to help you navigate living with an unpredictable disease.
 It may be helpful to discuss this with your GP or healthcare team at each visit to stay on top of things and identify early which referrals may be of the greatest help to you.
 Living with NMOSD is a long-term partnership with your medical team, and one that benefits greatly from open and honest communication.
 Additionally, there may also be immunologists and ophthalmologists involved in your care, as well as other specialists such as rehabilitation, continence and psychology, depending on the functions affected by NMOSD.

-The resources section below lists important sources of information that may be helpful to you and your loved ones.
+The Helpful Links and Resources section above lists important sources of information that may be helpful to you and your loved ones.
 Practical help can be sought from the state and territory MS organisations, who have expertise in demyelinating diseases and can advise on sources of help and various forms of allied health therapies.
 Some people benefit greatly from support groups where they can talk to people who have been through similar experiences, which provides understanding and encouragement.
 The most important thing to remember is that your journey is your unique experience, and to ask for the help that you need.